 - Vitamin B6 (Pyridoxine): Supports protein metabolism, helping the synthesis of nonessential amino acids from essential amino acids or ammonia

-Together, these vitamins help the animal efficiently utilize protein, fat, and carbohydrates, influencing:
+Together, these vitamins help the animal efficiently utilize protein, fat and carbohydrates, influencing:

-- Growth rates
+- Growth

 - Reproductive performance